 - “The Lord is … not willing that any should perish.”
 (2 Pet 3:9)

 So what was God’s part?
 God set up the circumstances (Moses requesting the release of Israel) that caused Pharaoh to have to make a decision.
-It was the presentation of truth that caused Pharaoh to make up his mind (heart) in regards to the request and Pharaoh, of his own free will, decided one way and not the other.
+It was the presentation of truth that caused Pharaoh to have to make a decision in his mind (heart) in regards to the request and Pharaoh, of his own free will, decided one way and not the other.

-Even though God knew Pharaoh was going to reject the truth, He presented truth to Pharaoh as it is only by accepting truth that sinners can be set free (John 8:32).
+It could be said that God initiated the circumstances but it was not meant to in any way harm Pharaoh and Egypt but rather to be a blessing to them.
+He presented truth to Pharaoh as it is only by accepting truth that sinners can be set free (John 8:32).
 God wanted even Pharaoh to be saved and would not deny him the opportunity.

 The Death of the Firstborn